linxia25/chartjs/README.md

+﻿# CPNT 265 Assessments: 3rd-party plugin/library implementation: 5 points
-﻿# CPNT 262 Assignment 5: JSON Routes with Heroku and MongoDB Atlas By Xia Lin March 24, 2021
+By Xia Lin April 15, 2021

 ## Description
 A website for online sales of high-end furniture!